ava-labs/avalanche-cli/README.md

 ### Checking Network Status

-If you'd like to determine whether or not a local Avalanche network is running on your macine, run
+If you'd like to determine whether or not a local Avalanche network is running on your machine, run

 `avalanche network status`